KilianZimmerer/MNIST_NN/README.md

 ## Quick Start 🚀

-Follow these steps to set up the environment and run the model training.
+Follow these steps to set up the environment and run script:

 ### 1. Setup Environment